Experienced Miami Divorce Lawyers Seek Out Hidden Assets

-You can rely on the experienced and determined divorce attorneys at Rafool, LLC if you are getting divorced.
+You can rely on the experienced and determined divorce attorneys at Rafool, PLLC if you are getting divorced.
 Divorcing parties are required to make a full financial disclosure to each other and the court.
 Unfortunately, not everyone going through a divorce plays fair.
 Many parties try to hide assets and income so they can obtain a more beneficial property and alimony outcome.
 However, this activity amounts to fraud and, if discovered, can bring severe consequences for the dishonest party.
 On the other hand, if you have inexperienced, tepid divorce representation, your spouse might get away with some type of misrepresentation that deprives you of your fair share of marital property.
 We have extensive experience with high-net-worth divorces.
 We fully understand how to use the discovery process to uncover evidence of cheating, so we can help our clients recover the assets they deserve.

 Common methods of hiding income and assets during divorce

 Fraud and misrepresentation come up all too frequently in divorce, especially when attorneys do not provide appropriate guidance for their clients.
 Clients who are under extreme pressure often make rash decisions without considering the consequences.
 Common ways of hiding income and assets include:

 - Claiming business expenses for personal spending

 - Placing assets offshore